Halmela/stuffbase/README.md

 ## Motivation
 I want to be able to organize my stuff.
-Where everything is located, what I have lent to whom, what have I done.
+Where everything is located, what I have lent to whom, what have I done, when stuff has changed.
-I want to be able to flexibly find and relocate my possenssions.
+I want to be able to flexibly find and relocate my possessions.
 Types would be a good fit too, because I do not want to constantly re-invent what a book is and I want to view every book I own.

 ## Execution